-Last week I featured Googlizing a unit: Part 1, where I outlined the first part of a multidisciplinary unit that incorporates several Google apps.
+Last week I featured Googlizing a unit: Part 1, where I outlined the first part of a multidisciplinary unit that involves evaluating presentation apps.
+Throughout the unit, students used various Google Apps to work collaboratively.
 This week’s post features the second part of that unit, including the summative assessment at the end.

 Once you have collected your data and created your presentations, take turns sharing them with your group members.
 This will allow you to evaluate the different features of each app before making a final assessment.

 After you’ve seen how each app functions, you must rank the apps from 1-5, with one being the highest score.
 Add this to the last row of your shared Google Sheet.

 If you think your app is the best but your group disagrees with you, defend it!
 Show them and have them defend the app that they think should be first.